FreedomBen/breakout71/Readme.md

 ## To do

+- avoid showing a +1 and -1 at the same time when a combo increase is reset
+- add unlock conditions for levels in the form "reach high score X with perk A,B,C but without perk B,C,D"

+## Done

+- remove loop mode :
+  - remove basecombo
+  - remove mode
+  - clear old runs in other mode
+- ignore scores in creative mode
 - remove the slow mode
-- ignore scores in creative mode
-- add unlock conditions for levels in the form "reach high score X with perk A,B,C but without perk B,C,D"
+- adjusted the light effects
+- added white border around dark grey bricks
+- remove the opaque coin options, all coins are opaque, but dark grey ones have white border
 - archive each version as an html file and apk

-## Done
+- publish 29062687 on play store
+- redo video
+- review fastlane text

 - tried and cancelled native desktop app build with tauri because :
   - there's no cross compilation, so no exe build on linux